Paramecium13/LSN/README.md

 ## The Main File
 The main file is a .json file that is passed as a command line argument to the reifier.
 It serves as a marker for an *LSN project* and contains varous settings for that project.
 Currently, the only setting that is implemented and used is what extension the output object files will have.
 An *LSN project* consists of a main file and, in the same directory, a subdirectory named 'src' that contains all the LSN source files.

+## Reification
+To reify LSN files, they must first be in an LSN project as defined above.
+Then the project's main file must be passed to the reifier.
+The reifier will then reify all the source files that need to be updated (i.e. those that don't have a corresponding object file and those which have been modified more recently than their object file).